-It is truly a priceless spiritual treasure to have two chasubles in this Collection from the pontificates of the two most recent pope saints: John XXIII & John Paul II.
+It is truly a priceless spiritual treasure to have two chasubles in this Collection from the pontificates of the two canonized saints: John XXIII & John Paul II.

 The featured image is a Fiddleback (style) chasuble with Maniples.
 Here is the Curator’s information about it:

 One of the things you see often in St. Peter’s sacristy are chasubles that have the emblem of the current pope: his coat of arms, basically.
 And the item we have here is known as a “fiddle back” chasuble, an older style of chasuble that, though I’m not certain of, was very likely produced for Saint Peter’s Basilica, because all the designs on it focus on John XXIII and his coat arms.

 Just as we see his cardinal coat of arms in the thank you card from his elevation to the cardinalate, now we see the papal coat of arms of John XXIII embedded in the chasuble.

 This chasuble brings us right back to the great celebration of the Eucharist.
 We always come back to that with these items, and certainly the priests celebrating in Rome during his time as our Holy Father reminds me of how privileged I have been to have been able to do that.
 And so many priests prior to us have celebrated Mass in that Basilica.
 It’s just a great component of our spiritual wealth and the richness of our tradition and our unity in the Eucharist.